instructure/canvas-lms/doc/api/oauth.md

 ## [Using a Refresh Token to get a new Access Token](#using-refresh-tokens)
 <small><a href="#top">Back to Top</a></small>

-Access tokens have a 1 hour lifespan.
+Access tokens have a 1-hour lifespan.
 When the refresh flow is taken, Canvas will update the access token to a new value, reset the expiration timer, and return the new access token as part of the response.
 When refreshing tokens the user will not be asked to authorize the application again.